petershin/liferay-learn/docs/dxp/latest/en/process-automation/forms/using-forms-to-poll-users.md

 ![The User can no longer submit the form but can see the form report on currently submitted data.](./using-forms-to-poll-users/images/03.png)

-As of Liferay U49+/GA49+, you set the associated warning message's header and body content.
-Otherwise, the default message appears when the user views the form after submitting:
+When a user views the form after submitting, Liferay displays a message.
+For Liferay U49+/GA49+, you can customize the header and body content for this message.
+Otherwise, the default message appears:

 ![Configure the warning message when limiting submissions to one per user.](./using-forms-to-poll-users/images/05.png)